Easy Shakshuka Recipe (VIDEO)

-Shakshuka is a one-skillet meal that can be served for breakfast or dinner.
-Adding breakfast sausage makes this a protein-packed, hearty and satisfying meal that’s perfect for a special family breakfast on the weekend.
+This easy Shakshuka is a one-skillet meal that can be served for breakfast or dinner.
+Eggs poached in a rich garlicky tomato sauce for a hearty and satisfying breakfast.
+This is delicious any time of day but it’s perfect for a memorable family breakfast on the weekend.

 All you need to enjoy this Shakshuka recipe is some Pita Bread or Focaccia to soak up the extra sauce.